2b-as/sigshark/README.md

 each other, followed by the same for subsequent transactions, while preserving the original timestamps of the packets.

+Please note that Sigshark doesn't currently support Diameter over TCP.
+Non-SCTP packets will be ignored.

 ### Applying filters to transactions instead of messages

 If you set a filter in Wireshark, it applies only to the matching